Hiring Developers for a Startup: Actionable Tips

 For startups, this "fixed-contract" option isn't always the way to go as, most likely, your project will undergo many changes.
 You'll probably be trying to find product-market fit, so the project details are going to be altered multiple times, explaining the need for flexibility.

-5. Partnering up with a Dedicated Team
+5. Partnering Up With a Dedicated Team

 A dedicated team of developers is a decent alternative for startups instead of hiring in-house.
 This includes scenarios when you don't have a development team at all or need an additional one for a side project but can't spare the time or resources on lengthy employment processes.